getodk/central-backend/docs/api.md

 + Response 403 (application/json)
     + Attributes (Error 403)

-## Field Keys [/v1/field-keys]
+## Field Keys [/v1/projects/{projectId}/field-keys]

-Through the `Field Key`s API resource, you can create, list, and delete Field Keys.
+Field Keys may only be created, fetched, and manipulated within the nested Projects subresource, as Field Keys themselves are limited to the Project in which they are created.
+Through the `Field Key`s API, you can create, list, and delete the Field Keys of any given Project.
 Because they have extremely limited permissions, Field Keys cannot manage themselves; only `User`s may access this API.

+For more information about the `/projects` containing resource, please see the following section.

++ Parameters
+    + projectId: `7` (number, required) - The numeric ID of the Project

 ### Listing all Field Keys [GET]